Category: closing the bones

 • Many people have contacted me to ask for this.
 As the massage techniques are quite technically precise, we do not feel that we could teach this effectively without being present to demonstrate and correct our students.

-If you feel the call to be part of this transformative movement, to embrace the nurturing power of the Postnatal Recovery Massage, and to change the face of postnatal support, one ritual at a time, join us on this workshop.
-Teddy and I are teaching the ritual together on Monday the 23rd of September in Abington, near Cambridge, UK.
+If you feel the call to be part of this transformative movement, to embrace the nurturing power of the Postnatal Recovery Massage, and to change the face of postnatal support, one ritual at a time, contact me to find out when the next workshop is taking place.

 • How to recover from a miscarriage